Timberborn: How to Build and Manage Districts – Expansion Guide

 • Storage for bulk goods so transfers do not bottleneck

-• Roads connecting the new center to work sites
+• Roads connecting the new center to its work sites

-• At least one basic production chain tied to the local reason for expanding
+• At least one production chain tied to the local reason for expanding

-• Extra construction materials already delivered to the site
+• Construction materials already delivered to the site

-Some players take a conservative approach and keep a small reserve of unemployed adults in the safest district before they expand.
-That exact number depends on your colony size and map, but the reasoning is sound: if your new district needs emergency labor, you do not want to cripple the old one to save it.
+Keep a small buffer of unemployed adults in your safest district before you expand.
+If the new district needs emergency labor, you do not want to cripple the old one to save it.
+New colonies are especially exposed here, so square this away alongside your early water, food, and drought prep.

 FinalBoss // Gear